project-monolith/bus-kiosk-redesign/README.md

 * Ruby with Sinatra/Thin for the backend service.
 * backbone.js, jQuery, Isotope for the front end.
-* One Bus Away REST API for static and real-time transit system data.
+* OneBusAway REST API for static and real-time transit system data.
 * Mapbox.
 * GTFS data provided by Sound Transit.